eHowdy signs to change careers

 It’s your typical, boring day.
 You slave away at work, the week finally ends, and they toss you a few crumbs—your paycheck.
 Er, more like owecheck.
 Because by the time you cash it and pay your bills same-day, you need paid again.

-It’s just enough money to buy your Starbucks and a t-shirt at Marshalls.
+It’s just enough money to buy your latte and a t-shirt at Marshalls.
 Meanwhile, you live in fear because it keeps you tied to this soul-sucking job you desperately want out of.

 But, the frappe numbs your mind.
 You have no objective for changing careers.

-That is, until you’re between the shirt and sweater isle and you remember how Sue shot that rubber chicken into your coffee, and Karen laughed about it.
+That is, until you’re between the shirt and sweater aisle and you remember how Kylie shot that rubber chicken into your coffee for a TikTok, and Karen laughed about it.
 God, Karen.

 Anger is consuming you, and you seriously need out of that wretched work environment.